 Stakeholder management began as an effort to identify your project’s stakeholders so you could gather their requirements.
 This let you avoid requirements that spring up late in a project.
 These late requirements cost many times what they would have cost early in the planning process.
 So time spent on stakeholder management has a positive payback.

 The new focus in stakeholder management adds to that “requirements orientation” and provides tools for building and maintaining support from your stakeholders.
 It involves engaging them in the project management process itself.
 It also includes identifying their project expectations early and managing those expectations so they align with the project’s deliverables.
 Stakeholder Main Page

 If you manage projects in the “real world,” you know that strong stakeholder support for your project is critical in several areas.

-First, broad support for your project helps you keep your project team together.
-It avoids losing them to other projects.
+First, broad support for your project helps you keep your project team together and avoids losing them to other projects.
 In reality, every project is competing with the organization’s entire project portfolio for resources.
 Your team members will be reassigned to higher priority projects if you have poor stakeholder support and/or unmet stakeholder expectations.

 Second, most projects involve implementing changes, whether it’s following new procedures, using new software, or installing new hardware.
 Those changes have to happen in operating/user departments and they always cause pain and take time.
 If you lose stakeholder support for your project, implementing those changes in the operating departments will fall behind schedule.
 They may even be ignored.
 Your ability to deliver your project’s scope is negatively impacted if those changes are not implemented.